Nathaniel Green Taylor: Political career

-In 1849, Nathaniel G. Taylor was a candidate for election to the U.S. House of Representatives in the Tennessee First U.S. House, eventually losing the general election to Democrat Andrew Johnson of Greene County.
+In 1849, Nathaniel G. Taylor was a candidate for election to the U.S. House of Representatives in the Tennessee First U.S. House, eventually losing the general election to Democrat Andrew Johnson of Greene County, who would later become the 16th vice president and the 17th president of the United States.

 In 1853, Taylor was one of two Whig candidates for U.S. Representative in Tennessee's 1st congressional district.
 He lost to Democrat Brookins Campbell, by only 138 votes out of 14,900 cast in a three-way race.
 (3,988 votes went to rival Whig Albert Watkins, incumbent Representative from the 2nd district, who had been moved to the 1st district by reapportionment.)

 Campbell never qualified to take his seat in Congress, and died on December 25, 1853.
 A special election was held in 1854 to fill the remainder of the term.
 Taylor won, and served in the Thirty-third Congress from March 30, 1854 to March 3, 1855.
 Though Taylor sought re-election in 1855, this time Watkins (now running as a Democrat), won a narrow victory, by 270 votes out of 15,292 cast.
 In 1857, Taylor ran as the "American" candidate (the Whig Party having broken up) against Watkins.
 This proved another narrow loss, by 170 votes out of 15,118 cast.
 Taylor did not run in 1859.

 In 1860, Taylor served as a presidential elector for the Constitutional Union ticket of Bell and Everett (both former Whigs).